Dateline: Tbilisi, Georgia

 Creating Deeper Roots

 Reducing my country count is intricately intertwined with my desire to establish deeper roots in the places to which I have already traveled.
-I always talk about avoiding the temptation to chase after new shiny objects and, at least in my case, most new countries are on the list of shiny objects I will not be chasing after this year.
+I always talk about avoiding the temptation to chase after new shiny objects and, at least in my case, visiting new countries is currently a shiny object that I will not be chasing after this year.

 As I have already traveled to most of the countries that I think you and I have an interest in, I find myself traveling to more of the same places to build deeper connections there.
 Because, quite frankly, me learning more about how to invest in Morocco isn’t going to help any of us.